Tree automata and pigeonhole classes of matroids: I: Pigeonhole classes

 \section{Pigeonhole classes}

-In this section we introduce one of our principal definitions.
+Now we introduce one of our principal definitions.
 A class of set-systems has bounded decomposition-width if those set-systems can be decomposed by subcubic trees in such a way that only a bounded amount of information flows across any of the displayed separations.
 This section is dedicated to formalising these ideas.

 \begin{definition} A \emph{set-system} is a pair $(E,\mcal{I})$ where $E$ is a finite set and \mcal{I} is a family of subsets of $E$.
 We refer to $E$ as the \emph{ground set}, and the members of \mcal{I} as \emph{independent} sets. \end{definition}